NC State vs. UConn Women's Basketball Predictions & Picks - November 12

 NC State Performance Insights (2022-23)

-- The Wolfpack outscored opponents by 8.2 points per game last season (posting 70.8 points per game, 70th in college basketball, and conceding 62.6 per outing, 124th in college basketball) and had a +264 scoring differential.
+- The Wolfpack's +264 scoring differential last season (outscoring opponents by 8.2 points per game) was a result of putting up 70.8 points per game (70th in college basketball) while allowing 62.6 per outing (124th in college basketball).

-- NC State tallied 65.2 points per game last year in conference games, which was 5.6 fewer points per game than its season average (70.8).
+- NC State posted 65.2 points per game last season in conference action, which was 5.6 fewer points per game than its overall average (70.8).

-- The Wolfpack posted 75.9 points per game in home games last season, compared to 63.5 points per game in road games, a difference of 12.4 points per contest.
+- The Wolfpack averaged 75.9 points per game at home last year, compared to 63.5 points per game in road games, a difference of 12.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.